 Humanistic counselors base their practice on three core conditions: empathy, congruence, and unconditional positive regard.
 The first means that the therapist looks at the problem as if they were in your position.
 The second refers to a sense of realness and transparency in which how you respond outwardly matches up with how you feel inside.
 The third means that they accept you unconditionally.

 How Do They Compare to Other Types Of Psychologists?

-Psychologists that primarily rely on humanistic theory and methods have a different attitude from many other types of psychologists.
+Psychologists who primarily rely on humanistic theory and methods have a different attitude from many other types of psychologists.
 For example, they're often less interested in scientific research.
 To them, boiling down humanity into the raw elements of behavior isn't sufficient to truly understand complex, unique individuals.
-This attitude sets them apart from behaviorists, who tend to focus on techniques that affect behavior more simplistically, directly and systematically.
+This attitude sets them apart from behaviorists, who tend to focus on techniques that affect behavior more simplistically, directly, and systematically.

 How Humanistic Therapy Works

 As you might expect, given its concepts and attitudes, humanistic therapy is very different from cognitive behavioral therapy and other forms of therapy that approach problems more pragmatically.
 So, how do psychologists use humanistic theory in a therapeutic setting?
 Two of the most common ways are through gestalt therapy and transactional analysis.